linear/linear/docs/OAuth2.md

   ]
 }
 ```
-> Note: A user can only have a maximum of *10* valid access tokens for the same application and scopes at any given time.
+A user can only have a maximum of *10* access tokens for the same application and scopes at any given time.
 If a request is made for an 11th access token from your app with the same scopes, the oldest token will automatically be revoked.

 ### Step 4: Making an API request